ministryofjustice/cloud-platform-user-docs/01-getting-started/002-env-create.md

 ```Shell
 $ terraform apply -var "cluster=<cluster-name>"
 ```

+Fill in your values in response to the prompts.

+For `var.source_code_url`, this should be the URL of an application which is 'cluster-ready' to be deployed.
+If you do not have such an application ready to go, you can use the reference application which the Cloud Platform team have prepared `git@github.com:ministryofjustice/cloud-platform-reference-app.git`

+At the final prompt "Do you want to perform these actions?", enter "yes"

 You can then access your namespace files under `cloud-platform-environments/namespaces/cloud-platform-live-0.k8s.integration.dsd.io/<your-namespace>`, if satisfied you can then push the changes to your branch and create a pull request against the [`cloud-platform-environments`](https://github.com/ministryofjustice/cloud-platform-environments) master repo.